jkoger/Bricks-breaker/README.md

 - Smooth canvas-based rendering with texture support for game elements.
 - Progressive level completion with level transition screens.
 - Game state persistence using browser localStorage.
-- Modern UI with animated overlays and smooth transitions.
+- UI with animated overlays and smooth transitions.

 ## Installation